-If you want to turn off Monitor mixer automation from the Arrange window, you can mute the Audiomix Part or Track.

-You can copy recorded mixer actions to several places in your Arrangement by cutting out the relevant section of the Audiomix Part with the Scissors tool and duplicating it, placing the copies wherever you want them.
+- To turn off Monitor mixer automation from the Arrange window, mute the Audiomix Part or Track. - To copy recorded mixer actions to several places in your Arrangement, cut out the relevant section of the Audiomix Part with the Scissors tool and duplicate it, placing the copies wherever you want them.